sharetribe/flex-docs/src/docs/cookbook-social-logins-and-sso/setup-oidc-proxy/index.md

 command line tool like _ssh-keygen_ to generate the keys.
 Note, that when you save the keys to your environment variables you should replace any line brakes with '\n'.
 You should also make sure that the key size is big enough.
-By default we are using RS256 algorithm to sign the keys.
+By default, we are using RS256 algorithm to sign the keys.

 `CUSTOM_OIDC_CLIENT_ID`